 To cut through marketing terminology (schema-less, etc), here's how users can benefit from search-time field extraction, otherwise known as parsing:

 - Throw JSON, CSV, XML or key=value pair based log stream at Splunk and it will automatically recognize fields and values.
 In case log content changes (e.g., new field is added), there's no need to change anything!

-- Throw ANY data at Splunk and the user (developer) is still able to 'parse' or extract field/values at search-time (mainly using rex command).
+- Throw ANY data at Splunk and the user is still able to 'parse' or extract field/values at consumption or search-time (mainly using rex command).
 For instance, to extract the sender and recipient addresses from an email:

 | rex field=_raw "From: (?<from>.*) To: (?<to>.*)"

 Just to make it clear.
-Above benefits are there, regardless of following a normalization standard or not.
+Above benefits are available, regardless of following a normalization standard or not.
 Click here to read more about it from docs.

 There are a few minor steps needed (time/timezones, file header) to perfect it, but that's about all you need.
 Data is readily available for consumption.

 Just to make it pretty clear: that's a huge, huge step when compared to old SIEM products heavily reliant on log parsing.
 Some big names are actually part of this list but a few would realize this shortcoming during a PoC.

 You may say 'But hey, it would be great to have all my firewall events following a standard scheme'.
 I agree, but this is not a requirement.
 Simply spend 5 minutes checking a sample data set (ex.: index=firewall | head 100), understand its context, find where 'src_ip' is, write your queries and carry on.

 On a later stage, again, balancing the efforts (quick wins) giving the project goal (value), you may revisit normalization.
 For instance: